ecmwf/earthkit-data/docs/plugins/encoder_plugin.rst

 .. code-block:: toml

-    entry-points."earthkit.data.targets".my-target = "earthkit_data_my_target:MyClass"
+    entry-points."earthkit.data.encoders".my-encoder = "earthkit_data_my_encoder:MyClass"

-With this we could use the new target in :func:`to_target` as:
+With this we could use the new encoder in :func:`get_encoder` or :func:`to_target` as:

 .. code-block:: python

     import earthkit.data

+    encoder = earthkit.data.get_encoder("my-encoder", ...)
+    ds = earthkit.data.to_target("file", encoder="my_encoder", ...)
-    ds = earthkit.data.to_target("my-target", ...)
+    ds = earthkit.data.to_target("file", encoder=encoder, ...)

 .. note::

-  The target name used in :func:`from_target` is only defined in the ``entry_points`` block in ``pyproject.toml``, so it is not deduced from the package name.
+  The encoder name used in the examples above is only defined in the ``entry_points`` block in ``pyproject.toml``, so it is not deduced from the package name.

 Example
 -------

-The ``earthkit-data-demo-target`` package demonstrates how to implement a ``targets plugin``.
-Its source code is located at https://github.com/ecmwf/earthkit-data-demo-target.
-This plugin enables earthkit-data to access data from an SQL database.
+The ``earthkit-data-demo-encoder`` package demonstrates how to implement a ``encoder plugin``.
+Its source code is located at https://github.com/ecmwf/earthkit-data-demo-encoder.
+This plugin enables earthkit-data to encode fields as a PNG.

 This demo package can be installed as:

 .. code-block:: shell

-  pip install earthkit-data-demo-target
+  pip install earthkit-data-demo-encoder

-Having finished the installation, tabular data can be read in earthkit-data as follows:
+Having finished the installation, GRIB data can written to a PNG file asn follows:

 .. code-block:: python

     import earthkit.data

-    # assume you have test.db available
+    # get some GRIB data
-    ds = earthkit.data.to_target(
+    ds = earthkit.data.from_source("sample", "test.grib")

-        "demo-target",
-        "sqlite:///test.db",
-        "select * from data;",
-        parse_dates=["time"],
-    )
-    df = ds.to_pandas()
+    # we write the first field into a PNG file
+    ds[0].to_target("file", "_my_test.png", encoder="demo-encoder")

 The integration is performed by ``entry_points`` defined in  ``pyproject.toml``.

 .. code-block:: toml

-    entry-points."earthkit.data.targets".demo-target = "earthkit_data_demo_target:DemoTarget"
+    entry-points."earthkit.data.encoders".demo-encoder = "earthkit_data_demo_encoder:DemoEncoder"

-See the :ref:`/examples/demo_targets_plugin.ipynb` notebook for the full example.
+See the :ref:`/examples/demo_encoders_plugin.ipynb` notebook for the full example.